Dream Journal Value

 Keeping a written record of your dreams is often part of eating disorder recovery work.
 Clients do it dutifully, resentfully, awkwardly, enthusiastically.
 They forget to do it.
 They can't do it because they can't remember their dreams.
 They are embarrassed to do it because the dreams are embarrassing.
 Or they refuse to do it because the dreams are frightening.
-Why do we need to keep a dream journal at all?
+Yet any of these experiences add value to the recovery process.

 Dreams are a living communication from your unconscious.
 Eating disorders and binge eating are attempts to bypass the internal unconscious and let your body carry the burden of coping with intense challenges.

 Recognizing and honoring dream content gives you an opportunity to free your body of needing to carry the burden of your emotional life.

 Keeping a dream journal lets you write down the content of your dreams.
 When you keep a dream journal you write your feelings, life issues, denied awareness, memories and life forces coming forward in a disguised language.
 Dreams use symbolism in an attempt to slip pass your personal censors to deliver needed and valuable information to your conscious mind Your dream journal allows your conscious mind to take in what your unconscious is telling you.
 Your body becomes less necessary to shield you from that information.

 Understood, your dream images are powerful aids in affirming who you are, what you want and believe.
 They show you the challenges you face as well as your strength and power to cope with them.